clustergarage/argus/jekyll/_docs/fimwatcher.md

 #### List of all possible `events`

 - `access` - file was accessed
+- `attrib` - metadata changed; for example: permissions, timestamps, extended attributes, link count, user/group ID
+- `closewrite` - file opened for writing was closed
+- `closenowrite` - file or directory not opened for writing was closed
+- `close` - includes `closewrite` and `closenowrite` events
+- `create` - file or directory was created in watched directory
+- `delete` - file or directory deleted from watched directory
+- `deleteself` - watched file or directory was itself deleted
 - `modify` - file was modified
-- `attrib` - metadata changed; for example: permissions, timestamps, extended attributes, link count, user/group ID
+- `moveself` - watched file or directory was itself moved
+- `movedfrom` - generated for the directory containing the old filename when a file is renamed
+- `movedto` - generated for the directory containing the new filename when a file is renamed
+- `move` - includes `moveself`, `movedfrom`, and `movedto` events
 - `open` - file or directory was opened
-- `close` - file opened-for-writing was closed; file or directory not opened-for-writing was closed
-- `create` - file or directory was created in watched directory
-- `delete` - file or directory deleted from watched directory; watched file or directory was itself deleted
-- `move` - watched file or directory was itself moved; moved to/from events also included
-- `all` - all events above
+- `all` - includes all events listed above

 ## Recursively watching a directory